Hall 6 of the FCCS EPM Cloud Study Tour

 4. 04 Enter the journal lines as shown in the entry mockup below.
 Ensure ICP_DeutschWerk is tagged on the Inventory line to identify the intercompany source.

 5. 05 Click Validate.
-FCCS checks: (a) Dr = Cr total, (b) all dimension members exist, (c) journal is not posted to a locked period.
-Resolve any validation errors before proceeding.
+FCCS checks: (a) Dr = Cr balance if Balance Type = Balanced (unbalanced journals are also supported when the Unbalanced Journals feature is enabled), (b) all dimension members are valid, (c) journal is not posted to a locked period.

 Entity